-^{}Transform your links into short links (Bitly, TinyURL, etc.) and/or QR codes for handouts & texting (free, third party systems - suggestions available).
+Transform your links into short links (Bitly, TinyURL, etc.) and/or QR codes for handouts & texting (free, third party systems - suggestions available).
+Texting requires permission from the cell phone owner and you may need to know their wireless carrier, so consider making a brief form to collect this information at the initial visit.